-A vast amount of health-related information is available on the World Wide Web.
-The following links are provided as a starting point for further research on the heart and other health-related topics available on the Internet.
+A vast amount of health-related information is available on the Internet.
+The following links are provided as a starting point for further research on the heart and other health-related topics.

 A gateway consumer health and human services information website from the United States government.
 (En español)